Hieromon/AutoConnect/mkdocs/menuize.md

 <span style="display:block;margin-left:auto;margin-right:auto;width:282px;height:492px;border:1px solid lightgrey;"><img data-gifffer="./images/aux_fsbrowser.gif" data-gifffer-height="490" data-gifffer-width="280" /></span>

-The changes I made to adapt the FSBrowser to the AutoConnect menu are slight as follows.
+The changes I made to adapt the FSBrowser to the AutoConnect menu are slight as follows:

 1. Add AutoConnect declaration.
 2. Add the menu item named "**Edit**" and "**List**" of AutoConnectAux as each page.